-A Deductible applies to some services from In-Plan Providers.
-For most services from In-Plan Providers, you pay a Copay or Coinsurance.
-A Copay is a set dollar amount.
-Coinsurance is a percentage.
 For those services requiring Prior Approval, your payment responsibility will be lower if you obtain that Prior Approval.
 See Section 5 of this EOC for a list of those services.
 In certain cases, if you do not obtain Prior Approval when required, you must pay a Copay or Coinsurance and you may have a Reduction of Benefit.

-Copays, Coinsurance, and Reductions of Benefits are listed in the Summary of Benefit Chart in Appendix A. Please remember that, in general, you must pay any Copay at the time you receive services.
+Copays, Coinsurance and Reductions in Benefits are listed in the Summary of Benefit Chart in Appendix A. Please remember that, in general, you must pay any Copay at the time you receive services.
 Hospitals and emergency rooms usually do not require that you pay the Copay at the time of your visit.